roblabs/roblabs.github.io/_posts/1970-01-01-Pragmatic-GeoJSON.md

 ### Generate Random GeoJSON

-Generating random geodata can be useful as it gives you way to correctly generate and use the tools.
+Generating random geodata can be useful as it gives you a way to correctly generate and use the tools.

 ```
 # Install with node.js